-Blood Donation Activities in Countries throughout the World The blood management business of the Terumo Group develops and produces blood bags for blood collection and blood collection equipment and provides these items to blood centers in countries around the world.
+The Blood and Cell Technologies Company of the Terumo Group develops and produces blood bags for blood collection and blood collection equipment and provides these items to blood centers in countries around the world.
 Terumo also has its associates throughout the world continuously facilitate and engage in activities to promote blood donations while aiming to contribute to blood transfusion treatments.

 In India, Terumo BCT subsidiary Terumo Penpol Private Ltd. is working to promote participation in blood donation activities by holding events and other such activities.
 In fiscal 2017, it organized 179 blood donation camps and developed a smartphone application to promote blood donations.
 Such efforts over the years have also garnered recognition, as the company was awarded a prize by the All Kerala Blood Donors Association.

 In Japan, Terumo conducts blood drives at all business locations.
 In fiscal 2017, such blood drives were conducted a total of 15 times, in which 857 associates participated, 12 more than in fiscal 2016.
 Regular blood donations have become normal Company events at each location.

 Providing scholarship to the student